malcolmsailor/efficient_rhythms/docs/settings.md

 -   [**`max_interval`**]{#max_interval}: number, or a [per-voice
     sequence](#note-on-per-voice-sequences-and-other-looping-sequences)
     of numbers.
-If zero, does not apply.
+If `None`, does not apply.
 If positive, indicates a generic interval.
-If negative, indicates a specific interval (in which case it can be a float to indicate a just interval which will be tempered in pre-processing---[see the note above on specifying pitches and intervals](#note-on-specifying-pitches-and-intervals)).
+Otherwise, indicates a specific interval (in which case it can be a float to indicate a just interval which will be tempered in pre-processing---[see the note above on specifying pitches and intervals](#note-on-specifying-pitches-and-intervals)).

     <a href="#max_interval">`max_interval`</a> sets an inclusive bound